Estimate Time5 min

 More to explore

-Before investing in any mutual fund, you should consider its investment objectives, risks, charges, and expenses.
+Before investing in any exchange-traded fund, you should consider its investment objectives, risks, charges, and expenses.
 Contact Fidelity for a prospectus, offering circular or, if available, a summary prospectus containing this information.
 Read it carefully.

 Stock markets are volatile and can fluctuate significantly in response to company, industry, political, regulatory, market, or economic developments.
 Investing in stock involves risks, including the loss of principal.